neondatabase/website/content/docs/manage/endpoints.md

   </Admonition>

 * Editing minimum or maximum autoscaling sizes also requires a restart; existing connections are temporarily disconnected.
-* Changes to autosuspend settings do not require an endpoint restart; existing connections are unaffected.
+* Changes to scale to zero settings do not require an endpoint restart; existing connections are unaffected.
-* If you disable autosuspend entirely, you will need to restart your compute manually to get the latest compute-related release updates from Neon.
+* If you disable scale to zero entirely, you will need to restart your compute manually to get the latest compute-related release updates from Neon.
 See [Restart a compute](#restart-a-compute).

 To avoid prolonged interruptions resulting from compute restarts, we recommend configuring your clients and applications to reconnect automatically in case of a dropped connection.